-WWE Rumors: Retired Hall Of Famer To Join Team Hogan At ‘Crown Jewel’
+WWE News: Rumors Of Hall Of Famer’s In-Ring Comeback Crushed On ‘Friday Night SmackDown’

-Rumors of Edge making his WWE in-ring return have been circulating for months now, but the latest one states that he’ll be at the upcoming Crown Jewel event to compete in a wrestling match for the first time in eight years.
+Rumors of Edge making his WWE in-ring return have been circulating for months now, but the latest one stated that he’d be at the upcoming Crown Jewel event to compete in a wrestling match for the first time in eight years.

-As documented by Ringside News, Rinoo.net — a reputable Arabic lifestyle website that covers happenings pertaining to Kuwait, Lebanon and the United Arab Emirates — is reporting that “The Rated-R Superstar” will replace join Team Hogan against Team Flair.
+As documented by Ringside News, Rinoo.net — an Arabic lifestyle website that covers happenings pertaining to Kuwait, Lebanon, and the United Arab Emirates — reported that “The Rated-R Superstar” was going to captain Team Hogan against Team Flair.

-As The Inquisitr reported earlier this week, Rollins was removed from the match because he’ll be facing “The Fiend” Bray Wyatt on the same night in a Falls Count Anywhere match.
-He was subsequently replaced by Roman Reigns on tonight’s Friday Night SmackDown, but there’s still a spot available for another wrestler.
+As The Inquisitr reported earlier this week, Seth Rollins was stripped of his captaincy and removed from the match because he’ll be facing “The Fiend” Bray Wyatt on the same night in a Falls Count Anywhere match.
+That left two spots on the team available going into tonight’s Friday Night SmackDown, and this further fueled speculation pertaining to Edge’s comeback.

-If Edge’s return to the squared circle actually goes ahead, he will join Ricochet, Rusev, Ali and Reigns to take on Randy Orton, King Corbin, Shinsuke Nakamura, Bobby Lashley and a mystery partner.
+Unfortunately, those rumors have since been proven false.
+Roman Reigns has been confirmed as the leader of Team Hogan.
+He’ll be joined by Ali, Shorty G, Rusev, and Ricochet to take on Randy Orton, Shinsuke Nakamura, Bobby Lashley, King Corbin and a mystery opponent.

-Appointing Edge as a member of Team Hogan also makes sense from a storyline perspective.
+This development will disappoint fans who were hoping to see Edge return to captain Hulk Hogan’s faction.
 Not only is the Hall of Famer a well documented “Hulkamaniac,” but the pair briefly teamed together back in 2002 and even won the SmackDown Tag Team Championships.
+Having him captain the team would have made sense from a storyline perspective.

 Last week, The Inquisitr reported that Edge was in Pittsburgh to reportedly see a WWE doctor in order to determine if he’s healthy enough to wrestle.
 While he could have been in the city for a different reason, Pittsburgh’s history with WWE is synonymous with performers receiving medical examinations.